 Chevron does not dispute that the language of § 1964(c)'s cause of action expressly mentions only damages.
-Instead, it finds support for its equitable remedy in the "plain language" of $\S$ 1964(a), a separate subsection that, on its face, broadly grants district courts "jurisdiction to prevent and restrain violations of section 1962" through "appropriate orders."
+Instead, it finds support for its equitable remedy in the "plain language" of § 1964(a), a separate subsection that, on its face, broadly grants district courts "jurisdiction to prevent and restrain violations of section 1962" through "appropriate orders."
 It is true, as Chevron asserts, that § 1964(a), when read in isolation, does not limit the identity of parties who may obtain such "appropriate orders" under the statute.
 But the subsection does not appear in isolation.
 The question of who may invoke subsection (a) is spelled out in the next paragraph, which authorizes only "[t]he Attorney General" to "institute proceedings under [the] section."
 18 U.S.C. § 1964(b).
-As Solicitor General Olson explained to the Supreme Court in Scheidler, "the sole authority to seek final and interim injunctive relief against racketeering activities and enterprises is given to the Attorney General."
-Br. of U.S., at 7, in Scheidler (No. 01-1119).
-In contrast, the private right of action in subsection (c) does not refer to proceedings under the section at all-instead it creates a separate procedure, allowing plaintiffs to "sue ...
+As Solicitor General Olson

 &lt;sup>12 The same issue is now before this Court in Sykes v.
-Harris & Assocs., No. 13-2742.
-Leucadia Corporation (represented by the same firm that represents Chevron here) argues forcefully that "the RICO statute does not afford injunctive relief to private parties.
+Harris & Assocs., No. 13-2742, in which Appellant Leucadia National (represented by the same law firm that represents Chevron here) argues forcefully that "the RICO statute does not afford injunctive relief to private parties.
 Indeed, the text and history of the RICO statute show that Congress affirmatively decided not to authorize private injunctive claims."
-Leucadia Br.
-15-16.
+Br. of Appellant Leucadia Nat'l Corp.
+15-16 (2013 WL 5502487).